 In Texas, you are generally required to provide:

-- Your name during a lawful detention or arrest (in many circumstances)
+- Your name during a lawful detention or arrest in certain circumstances under Texas law

 - Driver’s license and insurance during a traffic stop when requested